AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IMerge/README.md

 IMerge Interface
 ================
-AutomationML 2.1 APIThis interface defines methods for a merge service.
+This interface defines methods for a merge service.
 A merge service can merge ExternalReferences into an AML document.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)